 - Economic.
 Concerns interactions that connectivity makes possible between actors such as producers, retailers, or wholesalers.
 Thus, an increase in connectivity enables less costly commercial interactions, which results in more opportunities to trade.
 The outcomes of connectivity are often difficult to predict since commercial decisions about importing and exporting are made by numerous entities that make their own assessments and independently act upon them.

 - Network.
 Concerns the configuration of the transport services and the physical infrastructure between nodes with attributes such as capacity, reliability, and even resilience.
 Connectivity remains strongly dependent on transportation networks that provide the physical capability to reach places which can be done through a single or a series of modes.
-The main actors are terminals that provide the intermodal handling of flows, the modes that handle the movements between nodes, the shippers that organize the distribution of cargoes, and infrastructure managers (e.g. port authorities, transport ministries) that maintain and expand nodes and modal links.
+The main actors are terminals that provide the intermodal handling of flows, the carriers that handle the movements between nodes, the shippers that organize the distribution of cargoes, and infrastructure managers (e.g. port authorities, transport ministries) that maintain and expand nodes and modal links.

 - Spatial.
 Connectivity is impacted by and impacts the spatial structure and is subject to policy interventions.
 Nodes are servicing spatial entities such as metropolitan areas or regions that act as their hinterland, making connectivity a factor of spatial competitiveness.
 The outcome of differences in connectivity is usually the clustering of activities around the most connected nodes, which is associated with inequalities in development opportunities.
-Therefore, governments and civil society have interests in maintaining and improving connectivity since it has direct welfare outcomes over their territories.
+Therefore, governments and civil society have an interest in maintaining and improving connectivity since it has direct welfare outcomes over their territories.